 - Create a post on Instagram with a story about yourself and indicate that you are looking for a place in the financial sector.
 Use appropriate hashtags.

 - Do the same on Facebook.
 And by the way, here you can even run an inexpensive advertising company.
 Facebook provides cool opportunities for segmenting users, so you can definitely reach out to HR managers of financial companies located in your city or state.

-Networking is a powerful tool to give the world the opportunity to learn about your intentions.
-Therefore, tell all your friends, colleagues and acquaintances that you want to start a career in the field of financial services, and ask them to recommend you at the opportunity.
+Networking is a powerful tool to allow the world to learn about your intentions for financial service.
+Therefore, tell all your friends, colleagues, and acquaintances that you want to start a career in financial services, and ask them to recommend you for the opportunity.
 And by the way, recommendations also significantly increase your chances of being invited to an interview.

 Do Not Chase Money – Chase Experience

 Therefore, do not chase money, but chase experience.
 Look at the novice programmers – most of them are ready to work for food, only to get the first experience and then have the right to claim more.
 Anyway, no one likes young employees who put money in the first place, without having enough background for this.
-Therefore, focus on how you can be useful to a particular company, and do not doubt that your work will pay off.
-This is one of the laws of the universe – you must first give something in order to receive something in return.
+Therefore, focus on how you can be useful to a particular company, and no doubt that your work will pay off.
+This is one of the universe’s laws – you must first give something to receive something in return.

 To start a career in the field of financial services is a fairly feasible task.

-The financial industry is expanding and requires more and more specialists to address the new needs of the business and customers provoked by technology.
+The financial service industry is expanding and requires more specialists to address the new needs of the business and customers provoked by technology.
 If you have financial education, then you have only a few steps to the goal.

-Invest in yourself first and show your willingness to invest your knowledge in the company in which you want to work and you will get both personal and financial results.
+Invest in yourself first and show your willingness to invest your knowledge in the company you want to work for and get personal and financial service results.